 - In the Garfield Christmas Special, Jon gets a Christmas sweater that flows far past the tips of his fingers.

 - Averted nicely with Gravity Falls.
 Mabel makes her own sweaters, and fans agree they actually look comfortable and some fans would wear them, given the chance.
+In fact, some have worn sweaters like this when cosplaying as Mabel.

 - In an episode of Justice League, J'onn J'onzz (Martian Manhunter) is visiting the Kents (Superman's family) one Christmas.
 Martha gives him a sweater but it's too large.
 J'onn is pleased with the gift though and says he can grow into it, and promptly uses his shapechanging abilities to do just that.